 Wrong number of physical disks are listed at "Where to recover" step

 If you do not see the original disk in the list or it appears as two separate disks, it may be set to run in RAID mode, unsupported by the standard bootable media (Linux-based).
 In such case you need to get to a second computer and create a special WinPE-based bootable media there, with drivers for the RAID controller.
-The fastest way to get it is use MVP WinPE builder (choose Basic version).
+The fastest way to get it is use MVP WinPE builder (choose Advanced version).

 Installed software/system behaves unusually after restoration